 For a time I sat looking out the wide windows at the rushing people outdoors.
 In those days much purchasing occurred Christmas Eve.
 When people became less, I'd get up and hop across the front of the room from one linoleum block to the other, counting the entire time.
 Never did the numbers change.

 At one end of the counter for patrons was a telephone booth.
 The phone rang.
 I didn't move.
-I had never heard the phone there ring.
-I continued to sit while the phone rang.
+I had never heard that phone ring.
+I continued to sit, the phone continued to ring.
 Finally, one of the workers in the back yelled, "Get that, Vivian, I think that's for you!"
-I didn't rush, as I knew no one who would call me.
-With a bit more effort from the man in the back, I opened the door, stood on the seat and picked up the receiver, leaned into the phone and said, "Hello?"
+I didn't rush.
+Who called little girls?
+With a bit more effort from the man in the back, I opened the door, stood on the seat and picked up the small black receiver, leaned into the phone and said, "Hello?"

 "Ho, Ho, Ho, is this Miss Vivian?"